Have you ever wished you could better control your mind?

 It’s often said that modern society has eroded our ability to focus on a single object at a time.
 This is because of an overwhelming amount of stimulus, typically in the form of marketing, implicitly conditions us to jump from one thing to another.
 Fortunately, the brain is largely a creature of habit, so by retraining it, we can mitigate some of these maladaptive patterns of attention.

-· Decide on the best time of day for us to study
+· Deciding on the best time of day for us to study

-· Create the best environment for us to study in
+· Creating the best environment for us to study in

 · Approach work with the right mindset